5dishapatil/HelloWorld/README.md

-# SafetyNet / Guardian Path
+# SafetyNet

-SafetyNet, also referred to in the code as Guardian Path, is a digital-safety learning platform built for elders, first-time internet users, and anyone who wants to practice recognizing online scams in a safe environment.
+SafetyNet, is a digital-safety learning platform built for elders, first-time internet users, and anyone who wants to practice recognizing online scams in a safe environment.

 The app combines guided sandbox exercises, scam-awareness lessons, quizzes, badges, a voice-guided helper called Bambi, and an AI-powered scam simulator.
 Nothing in the training modules uses real bank accounts, real identity data, or real financial actions.